COVID-19 Update: Read messageHide message »

 - An opportunity to test a new, exciting technology that will help the co-op reduce costs and maintain our 100% renewable status

-- or receive a Lever 2 EV Charger that will charge your car at the most energy efficient times
+- Participating members can currently receive a Level 2 EV Charger that will charge your car at the most energy efficient times

-- When a peak energy demand event is predicted, a signal is sent to your water heater or EV charger that will optimize what time of day it uses energy.
+- When a peak energy demand event is predicted, a signal is sent to your grid-enabled device or EV charger that will optimize what time of day it uses energy.
 These devices will help avoid using energy during the peak times.

 - Your EV charger will be able to charge your battery when operational costs are lower and the electric grid is powered by cleaner sources.